 What about low level laser light therapy for CCCA?

 Dermatologists with expertise in hair loss in the US seem to include this as a recommendation.
-However the licensed/intended use is for male and female pattern hair loss.
+However the licensed/intended use is for male and female pattern hair loss which can co-exist with CCCA.

 What about cosmetic camouflage?